symfony/symfony-docs/quick_tour/the_architecture.rst

 ================

 You are my hero!
 Who would have thought that you would still be here after the first two parts?
 Your efforts will be well-rewarded soon.
-The first two parts didn't look too deeply at the architecture of the framework.
+The first two parts did not look too deeply at the architecture of the framework.
 Because it makes Symfony stand apart from the framework crowd, let's dive into the architecture now.

 Add Logging
 -----------

-A new Symfony app is micro: it's basically just a routing & controller system.
+A new Symfony app is micro: it is basically just a routing & controller system.
 But thanks to Flex, installing more features is simple.

 Want a logging system?
 No problem: